SAP-samples/teched2025-DT261/exercises/ex01/README.md

 Now you can continue and add side effects via your behavior definition extension.

 > Please note:
-> An extension via side effects is only possible if the extensible RAP business objects provide the `use side effects` statement in its behavior projection or in its interface projection.
+> An extension via side effects is only possible if the extensible RAP business object provides the `use side effects` statement in its behavior projection or in its interface projection.
 > Since the statement `use side effects` can not be added via an extension itself this has thus to be foreseen by the developer.